 8. Cooks In High TemperaturesBecause coconut oil is a medium-chain saturated fatty acid, it gives it a higher smoking temperature than most polyunsaturated or monounsaturated oils.
-If you're preparing recipes that require high temperatures you should consider coconut oil for this type of cooking.
-Unlike olive oil which will oxidise at high temperatures, creating free radicals.
+If you're preparing recipes that require high temperatures, you should consider coconut oil for this type of cooking.
+Unlike olive oil, which will oxidize at high temperatures, creating free radicals.

-9. Stops Sugar CravingsInstead of reaching for the lollie jar for an afternoon sweet hit, try eating a teaspoon of virgin coconut oil to beat sugar cravings.
-This is because good quality fat is more satiating than carbs, so if you cut down on sugar you will feel less 'ravenous'.
+9. Stops Sugar CravingsInstead of reaching for the lolly jar for an afternoon sweet hit, try eating a teaspoon of virgin coconut oil to beat sugar cravings.
+This is because good-quality fat is more satiating than carbs, so if you cut down on sugar, you will feel less 'ravenous'.

 Most of us do not realize but constant hunger is a major clue that your body is not being fed correctly.
 With the proper amounts of fats and protein, you can fuel your energy reserves properly, and come off the sugar roller coaster that many of us are on.